hanchon-live/evmosjs/README.md

-# Evmos signer
+# EvmosJS

-A typescript signer for the evmos networks, it supports `secp256k1` and `eth_secp256k1` signing.
+A javascript library to interact with the evmos blockchain.

 ## Requirements